The Collector's Guide to T206

 Beginner's rule of thumb: If you can afford it, start with PSA 3–4 Piedmont or Sweet Caporal backs of HOF players.
 You'll get cards that present well, cost a manageable amount, and have a proven track record of appreciation.
 PSA 2 cards that present well are also a good option — look for cards that have minor back damage that has dinged the grade with clean fronts.
 Use the Price Guide to know what "fair" looks like before you bid.

 The T206 market has been flooded with reprints and altered cards since the 1970s.
 Many reprints are sold honestly as reprints, but they regularly find their way onto eBay described as originals.
-Here is the 30-second checklist:
+Here is the 30-second checklist.
+For a deeper visual guide, see How to Spot a Fake T206 Card →

 • Check the paper stock.
 Authentic T206s have a distinct, soft, slightly brittle texture from century-old paper.
 Modern reprints feel like uniform cardboard with no tooth.